 The Welsh capital of Cardiff is nearby and is a wonderful city to visit as well.
 The city has one of my favorite hotel brands by IHG: the Voco St. David’s Cardiff, which has a trendy atmosphere and amazing pool.

-One interesting experience to try is a guided tour with a treasure hunt.
+One interesting experience to try is a tour with a treasure hunt.
 What better way is there to see the sites, learn the history, and have a ton of fun?

 17. Orkney Archipelago